magneticio/vamp.io/content/documentation/troubleshoot.md

       HAProxy logs: _logstash-{date}_
       Health workflow events: _vamp-pulse-health-{date}_
       Metrics workflow events: _vamp-pulse-metrics-{date}_
-- Are the Vamp components installed and running?
+- Are all Vamp components installed and running?
   - Check that the Vamp and VGA docker containers are running `docker ps`.
   - Check the logs `docker logs {container ID}`
     Any errors here should be clear, in case they aren't [report the issue](/documentation/troubleshoot/#report-an-issue).